 Preventing fraud and fraudulent behaviour

-With emerging legislation looking set to increase the requirements on organisations to strengthen their fraud prevention procedures, businesses will need evidence that their processes are sufficiently robust.
+To align with recent legislation, organisations now need to strengthen their fraud prevention procedures and evidence that their processes are sufficiently robust.

 close up of a hand working on a laptop with a tablet device next to it